yungSoftware/roblox-2016-source-code/BUILDING_CONTRIBS.md

   - **Configuration Type** → `Static Library (.lib)`
 - Build the project.

-To build as a `.DLL`, no changes are needed — just build it.
+To build as a `.DLL`, no changes are needed — just build it as is.

 ---